davidebriani/microkernel/README.md

 Licensed under the terms of the MIT Licence: see LICENSE file for details.

 This is not a true, functional kernel or OS.
-This is a toy to play with: I was trying to learn something interesting about kernels and how they work and I came up with this; you'll forgive me for being such a newbie...
+This is a toy to play with: I was trying to learn something interesting about kernels and how they work and I came up with this.
 The... thing is currently designed for x86 cpu only, gets started by GRUB (or any other multiboot compliant bootloader), and works in Protected Mode.
 It's in a very early state of development and, of course, it is absolutely not useful.